Fourth Orbán Government: Social policy

 On 2018 October, Orban's government issued a decree that came into force, removing gender studies from the list of master's programmes.
 The subject will be banned at Hungarian universities.

 On 2020 19 May, Hungary outlaws changing birth gender on documents.
 The law, proposed by Fidesz party, passed by 133 votes to 57.

 In November 2020, it was announced that Orban's government wanted to amended the definition of family in its constitution to allow an effective ban on adoption by same-sex couples and to mention in the constitution that the mother is a woman, the father a man.
 On 15 December 2020 The Hungarian parliament passes a law that effectively bans adoptions by same-sex couples.
 According to the measure, only married couples can adopt children while single people must obtain special approval to adopt from the family affairs minister, Lawmakers also amended the Hungarian constitution, with a new definition for family as the union of a father who is a man and a mother who is a woman.
 The Law passed by 134 votes to 45, with 5 abstentions.

 On June 5, 2021, it was announced that Orban's government wanted a new law banning the 'promotion' of homosexuality and gender change to children under the age of 18 in schools, films or books.
-On 15 June The Hungarian parliament passed a new law that bans the 'promotion' of homosexuality and gender change to children in schools, films or books.
+On June 15, the Hungarian parliament passed a new law that bans the 'promotion' of homosexuality and gender change to children in schools, films or books.
 Critics compared it to the 2013 Russian gay propaganda law.
 The Law passed by 157 votes to 1, with 41 abstentions.
 Fidesz–KDNP, Jobbik and Mi Hazánk voted for the law.

 George Soros

 On 16 May 2018, George Soros's Open Society Foundations announced it would move its office from Budapest to Berlin amid Hungarian government interference.

 On 20 June 2018, the Hungarian Parliament passed a "Stop Soros law."
-Under it, anyone "facilitating illegal immigration" will face a year in jail.
+Under it, anyone "facilitating illegal immigration" will face a year in prison.

 On 3 December 2018, the Soros-linked Central European University announced it would cease operations in Hungary and relocate to Vienna, after the Hungarian government refused to sign an agreement allowing it to continue operations in Hungary.